neilgee/slicknav-menu/readme.md

  - Option for branding logo opposite menu label - smaller works better such as 40px in height and up to 140px in width

+ - Option to hide header with a '.site-header' class when Slicknav Menu is visible

  - Option to add in a search field at the bottom of the menu

+ - Search icon background color

  - Options to change the opening and closing symbols

+ - Advanced filter to adjust Slicknav values - https://wpbeaches.com/slicknav-wordpress-filter-to-adjust-values/

  Demo - http://wpbeaches.com (resize browser window to below 600px)

- Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.
+ Please note that SlickNav jQuery plugin is the work of Josh Cope, he is not responsible for the working or support of this plugin.

 == Screenshots ==